UKCloud/documentation/articles/vmware/vmw-how-upgrade-edge.md

 > Before you begin the upgrade process, bear in mind that there will be a brief network disruption for the networks that are used by the edge gateway instance.

 > [!NOTE]
-> You cannot redeploy edge gateways in the new vCloud Director 9.1 tenant portal.
-If your environment uses vCloud Director 9.1, you must first switch to the vCloud Director web console.
+> You cannot redeploy edge gateways in the new vCloud Director 9.1 tenant portal, you must first switch to the vCloud Director web console.
 For more information, see [*How to switch to the vCloud Director web console from the tenant portal*](vmw-how-switch-web-console.md).

 1. In vCloud Director, select the **Administration** tab.